KillahPotatoes/KP-Liberation/README.md

 * Fixed: Paratroopers got sometimes an attack helicopter instead of a transport helicopter.
 * Fixed: Rescue helipad blocked building in their near vicinity.
 * Fixed: MPKill Eventhandler issue when using ACE.
+* Fixed: Function to buy a logistic truck worked but caused an error in dedicated server environment.

 ### 0.955 (24th June 2017)
 * Added: Some small aesthetic things for the buildlist